-TBills are financial instruments issued by the Central Bank of Nigeria (CBN) on behalf of the Federal Government.
-The Government uses them to raise funds and to provide liquidity to financial markets.
-They are guaranteed by the Government and as long as Nigeria doesn’t go broke and renege on its commitments, your money is safe.
+TBills are financial instruments issued by the Central Bank of Nigeria (CBN), on behalf of the Federal Government.
+They are used to raise funds and to provide liquidity to financial markets.
+They are guaranteed by the Government and as long as Nigeria doesn’t go broke and renege on its financial commitments, your money is safe.
 TBills are also tax free.

 Retail investors like you and I can’t bid for TBills directly from the CBN.
-Instead, we purchase TBills through our banks.
+Instead, we purchase them through banks or asset management companies.
 We are thus charged a small management fee – about 0.1% of the face value of the transaction and 0.125% of the returns.
 When you visit your bank, you will be told the minimum amount you can invest.
-In my bank, it is N50,000.
-You fill a form instructing your bank to deduct the investment value from your bank account and you also specify the time frame – 30 days, 90 days and so on.
-So, for TBills, ideally you should buy from a bank you have an account with.
+In some banks, it is N50,000.
+You fill a form instructing your bank to deduct the investment value from your account and you also specify the time frame – 30 days, 90 days and so on.
+It’s easy to buy TBills from a bank you have an account with.
 Sterling Bank also allows you to buy TBills via a mobile app, i-Invest.
 Many other savings apps like Piggyvest and CowryWise benchmark their investments to Treasury Bills.